TwisterMc/pdfjs-viewer-shortcode/readme.md

 ### 2.1.3

 * Adding a version number to some JS files to break caches
+* Fixing an issue where the fullscreen text didn't have spaces
 * Updating the shortcode in the read me

 ### 2.1.2